Lahti-University-of-Technology/full-stack-course/assignments/48-course-project.md

     - Show your progress!
 No “big bang” commits.
 Commit regularly and incrementally.
     - No deleting or replacing repositories or changing them to private.
     - A sudden appearance of a finished project will fail the course.
-- **Originality**
-  - Project must not be trivial or a clone (e.g. no generic e-commerce, no blog engines).
-  - It must have **one clear, defined purpose**.
-  - Creative, whimsical, or bold ideas are encouraged.
 - **Documentation**
   - A clear `README.md` is required, explaining purpose, setup, and usage.
 - **Ethics**: be familiar with the course [ethical obligations](../notes/ethics.md)